-Just 10 hostels for only 35-400 students, movie screening in EEE-auditorium every week, good mess food, NITT or more appropriately RECT was very much different in the 70s and 80s.
-This cover story explores the typical life and landscape of REC as it was then known in the earlier period of its existence.
+Just 10 hostels for only 350-400 students, movie screening in EEE-auditorium every week, good mess food, NITT or more appropriately RECT was quite different in the 70s and 80s.
+This cover story explores the typical life and landscape of REC, as it was then known in the earlier period of its existence.

 Agate, Diamond, Pearl, Lapis, Sapphire, Topaz, Emerald, Ruby, Coral and Opal: there were 9+1 hostels.
-Before the Opal hostel was built, girls were allotted what now are the staff quarters.
-The first years’ accommodation was done the same way as now, 4 per room randomly chosen but 2nd year onwards when people were allowed to choose their partners, the hostels started being divided.
-Each year got 2 hostels, so one hostel was for the north Indians and the other for South and even otherwise it was internally divided between same branch people stacked together – “groupism” was common.
+Before the Opal hostel was built, girls were allotted what are now the staff quarters.
+The first years’ accommodation was done in a similar way as of now, 4 per room randomly chosen but 2nd year onwards, when people were allowed to choose their roommates, the hostels started to get divided.
+Each year got 2 hostels, so one hostel was for the North Indians and the other for South Indians and even otherwise it was internally divided between same branch people stacked together – “groupism” was common.
 However, the interaction between students, inter-branch and across the years as well was much more than what it is today and there was strong inter-batch bonding.

-Topaz marked the boundary in as there was nothing behind it but a jungle and people dared not venture near them.
+Topaz marked the boundary since there was nothing behind it but a jungle and people dared not venture near it.
 Opal was even more cut-off much to the dismay of the guys.
-Even the temple couldn’t be used as a meeting point as he girls tended to be shy in going out much.
-A marked increase in footfalls was witnessed during the festival and exam time only.
-Originally it was a Ganesh temple only.
-The number of regular devotees increased significantly after the construction of Opal hostel!
+Even the temple couldn’t be used as a meeting point as the girls were shy to go out much.
+A marked increase in footfall was witnessed during the festival and exam time only.
+Originally it was a Ganesh temple.
+But the number of regular devotees increased significantly after the construction of Opal hostel!

-RECT was one of the first RECs to begin their function the n permanent building.
-The present MME plus Mechanical plus T&P was one of the first buildings of REC, with the principal’s room was in the first floor while the ground floor hosted classes and labs.
-The Om-room was the first computer lab and students were allowed to just peep in.
-No using!
+RECT was one of the first RECs to begin their functioning in a permanent building.
+The present MME cum Mechanical building was one of the first buildings of REC, with the principal’s room in the first floor while the ground floor hosted classes and labs.
+The Oom-Room was the first computer lab and students were only allowed to just peep in, no using!
 The oldest department was the Mechanical Engineering department.
-The favourite hangout of nerds, the library, which is now the IIM-T building, was one of the best of its time.
+The favourite hangout of nerds, the library, which was subsequently the IIM-T building, was one of the best of its time.
 The power consumption of RECT was more than the power consumption of the entire Thanjavur city.
 Yes now we envy!